brekkanegg/cram/README.md

-# cram
+# CRAM
-conditional recurrent attention model in tensorflow
+Clued Recurrent Attention Model in tensorflow

+Work in progress (70%)